westbrook210207-tech/westbrook210207-tech/README.md

 Machine Learning Engineer based in Vietnam 🇻🇳

-I design, build, and maintain Recommendation Systems (RecSys) with a strong foundation in mathematics, machine learning, and scalable data systems.
+I design, build, and maintain Recommender Systems (RecSys) with a strong foundation in mathematics, machine learning, and scalable data systems.
 I'm passionate about turning data into intelligent products and continuously learning new technologies across the ML ecosystem.

 🚀 About Me
 🤖 Machine Learning Engineer specializing in Recommendation Systems